Table of contents

 For example, a CRM can be used to see which customers are most likely to buy a certain product or service.
 How?

-Through something called lead scoring which is a system that assigns each lead a numerical score based on their likelihood to buy.
+Through something called lead scoring, it assigns each lead a numerical score based on their likelihood to buy.

 CRMs also have the added benefit of being able to automate some sales tasks.